★ Goodra Best Builds and Guide

 Points Earned: 4 - 7

 Grants a buff that increases attack power of the Pokemon against Wild Pokemon with low HP.

 Some Wild Pokemon give bonus effects in addition to the Aeos Energy and experience.
 Keep on the lookout for these wild Pokemon in the arena and use them to your advantage!

 Defeating Wild Pokemon not only gives you Aeos Energy, but also experience.
 Though it is tempting to focus on defeating player-controlled opponents, most experiences are gained by defeating Wild Pokemon.
-So, it is important to farm as much as you can so you can level up fast and evolve your Pokemon so you can boost your Pokemon's stats and eventually learn their Unite Move
+So, it is important to farm EXP as much as you can to level up fast and evolve your Pokemon.
+Doing this will boost your Pokemon's stats and eventually learn their Unite Move.

 Although scoring points seems to be easy, there are some things that you need to take note of: